Vijay Prashad: Resignation of Evo Morales

-Israel-Palestine conflict
+Boycott of Israeli universities

-In 2010, as Prashad was appointed to head the newly formed Trinity Institute for Interdisciplinary Studies at Trinity College, a group of professors wrote a letter protesting the appointment based on "the prominent role he has played in promoting a boycott of Israeli universities and of study abroad in Israel".
-After initially refusing to meet with them, Trinity President James Jones eventually met with representatives from Jewish organisations, including the Connecticut Jewish Federation, the Anti-Defamation League, and the Jewish Federation of Greater Hartford on 14 September 2010.
-One participant reported a "veiled threat" to have Jewish donors "weigh in".
+In 2010, when Prashad was appointed to head the newly formed Trinity Institute for Interdisciplinary Studies at Trinity College, a group of professors wrote a letter protesting the appointment based on "the prominent role he has played in promoting a boycott of Israeli universities and of study abroad in Israel."
+After initially refusing to meet with them, college president James Jones eventually met with representatives from the Connecticut Jewish Federation, the Anti-Defamation League, and the Jewish Federation of Greater Hartford on 14 September 2010.
 The university backed Prashad and rejected attempts to rescind his appointment.

 Persecution of Uyghurs

-Alexander Reid Ross and Courtney Dobson, writing in New Lines magazine, said Prashad has argued that the persecution of Uyghurs in Xinjiang does not constitute a genocide.
-In April 2021, Prashad authored an article for Globetrotter in which he wrote that the diplomatic boycott of China was an American disinformation campaign designed to create hostilities between the two nations, writing "The U.S. government’s information warfare against China has produced the ‘fact’ that there is genocide in Xinjiang...
+In April 2021, Prashad authored an article for Globetrotter in which he wrote that the diplomatic boycott of China based on the persecution of Uyghurs was an American disinformation campaign designed to create hostilities between the two nations: "The U.S. government's information warfare against China has produced the 'fact' that there is genocide in Xinjiang [...]
 Once this has been established, it helps develop diplomatic and economic warfare."
 On an episode of The Zero Hour with RJ Eskow, Prashad stated there was no evidence that the Chinese government's actions constituted genocide.

-In response to the New Lines article's accusation of genocide denial, Prashad wrote that he had never written about China's treatment of ethnic Uyghurs and other Turkic Muslim populations in Xinjiang.
-He said he had commented on a YouTube show that he "did not believe there was reliable evidence or investigation to meet the high legal burden of genocide under international law" and that his remarks corresponded with similar statements by figures such as former UN advisor Jeffrey Sachs and the former president of the International Association of Genocide Scholars William Schabas, as well as the US State Department’s Office of the Legal Adviser.
+In response to a New Lines Magazine article's accusation of genocide denial, Prashad wrote that he had never written about China's treatment of ethnic Uyghurs and other Turkic Muslim populations in Xinjiang.
+He said he had only commented on The Zero Hour that he "did not believe there was reliable evidence or investigation to meet the high legal burden of genocide under international law" and that his remarks corresponded with similar statements by figures such as former UN advisor Jeffrey Sachs and the former president of the International Association of Genocide Scholars William Schabas, as well as the US State Department's Office of the Legal Adviser.

-Appraisal
+In April 2026, Prashad co-authored an article in Monthly Review contending that the Uyghurs were not victims of genocide.
+According to Australian historian David Brophy, the article whitewashed Chinese government crimes and contained "fake sourcing" from the use of AI.

+Reception

 Historian Paul Buhle has described Prashad as "a literary phenomenon."
-Indian writer and journalist Amitava Kumar also praised Prashad, writing "Prashad is our own Frantz Fanon.
+Writer and journalist Amitava Kumar wrote: "Prashad is our own Frantz Fanon.
 His writing of protest is always tinged with the beauty of hope."

-Criticism

-Prashad has come under international scrutiny for his association with Neville Roy Singham, who has been accused of funding and promoting pro-Chinese government messaging and causes via a network of organizations (including the Prashad-associated Tricontinental Institute, NewsClick, The People's Forum, BreakThrough News, and Globetrotter).
-Prashad has responded to the criticism, deeming it “scurrilous” and characterizing it as an attempt “to conjure a conspiracy from something that is no secret at all” as well as a pretended “scoop based on public statements that I – and others – have made.
-The [critics] … uncovered no conspiracy and had no scoop, only innuendo."
+Prashad has come under scrutiny for his association with Neville Roy Singham, who has been accused of funding and promoting pro-Chinese government messaging and causes via a network of organizations (including the Tricontinental Institute, The People's Forum, BreakThrough News and NewsClick).
+Prashad has responded to the criticism, characterizing it as an attempt "to conjure a conspiracy from something that is no secret at all" as well as a pretended "scoop based on public statements that I – and others – have made."